project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 Change it to your configured URL.

-This is an example your configured URL : xxxxxx.yyyyyy.com/auth/admin
+This is an example your configured URL : https://xxxxxx.yyyyyy.com/auth/admin

 Where xxxxx and yyyy represent the characters of your configured URL text.

-**Note:**The characters "xxxx"and "yyyy" are just used as an example text herein.
+**Note:** The characters "xxxx"and "yyyy" are just used as an example text herein.

 ## Setting the Admin password